 LifeSmart – Universal Controller – Spot!

 Many of us have electronic gear in our house that comes with a remote control, be it a Blu Ray player, a Smart TV or a Set Top box, or even less common things like Air Conditioning units or LED Ceiling lights (like I have).
-Wouldn’t it be great if there was a HomeKit compatible device that could send an IR signal to these devices, and then have those devices in our home app?
+Wouldn’t it be great if there was a Siri compatible device that could send an IR signal to these devices, and then have those devices in our home app?

-Part A – Adding the LifeSmart Smart Station to HomeKit
+Part A – Adding the LifeSmart Smart Station

 Your first steps are to simply setting up the bridge in their app, by setting up a LifeSmart account.